 For those of us who have used requirements management tools, it is difficult to imagine going back to doing that work on paper.
 And I believe there are few of us that would choose to go back to that method.
 I personally would take any requirements management tool over a document-based approach.
 However it is amazing to me that many organizations of all sizes continue to rely on document-based tools to manage their requirements.
 Using a Requirements Management tool is a required first step to getting control of requirements.

 It’s no secret that professional requirements engineering solutions help improving efficiency when working with requirements.
 They also help minimizing the number of mistakes which would typically lead to costly corrections when found in later phases of the development lifecycle.

-Therefore many companies are looking for such requirements engineering solutions.
-But unfortunately the same rule than for almost any other type of software tools also applies to requirements engineering solutions: a fool with a tool remains a fool…
+Therefore many companies are looking for such requirements engineering solutions, but unfortunately, the same rule that for almost any other type of software tools also applies to requirements engineering solutions: a fool with a tool remains a fool…

 So, before purchasing a requirements engineering solution please make sure that you have a proper requirements engineering process defined with certain activities assigned to certain roles.
 Of course, we can also share our experiences with you in this area.
 If you know the detailed characteristics of your process it’s much easier for you to find an appropriate solution which fits the needs of your process.

 6 tips to successfully implement a Requirements Management tool on a complex system